CodePushGo/website/src/content/blog/en/ultimate-guide-to-debugging-capacitor-apps.md

 });
 ```

-Capgo also supports staged rollouts using a channel system, which is great for testing updates:
+CodePushGo also supports staged rollouts using a channel system, which is great for testing updates:

 ```javascript
 // Deploy update to beta channel